 Career development is a lifelong process of self-discovery, career exploration, gaining meaningful experiences, intentional reflection, and career decision-making and planning.
 Utilize CLA Career Services staff and resources to help you navigate your career exploration and post-graduation planning process.

-While our undergraduate programs in French and Italian pertain to the tradition of liberal education (free and critical inquiry, knowledge of the European and extra-European traditions, esthetic education), they also have practical purposes attuned to the demands of our interconnected world.
+While our undergraduate programs in French and Italian pertain to the tradition of liberal education (free and critical inquiry, knowledge of the European and extra-European traditions, aesthetic education), they also have practical purposes attuned to the demands of our interconnected world.
 One goal of our undergraduate programs is to introduce students to and/or bolster already acquired language and communication skills, as well as to provide historical depth coupled with critical judgment and close reading skills.

-While some students choose to pursue a career in academe or in secondary education, the training in French and Italian also opens up multiple career opportunities that require communicative skills, the ability to imagine other points of view, and the critical judgment to sort among them.
-Our ultimate ambition consists in teaching students how to read not only foreign societies and cultures but also the “foreignness” in their own culture, and in nurturing in students a sense of cultural hermeneutics.
+While some students choose to pursue a career in academia or in secondary education, the training in French and Italian also opens up multiple career opportunities that require communication skills, the ability to imagine other points of view, and the critical judgment to sort among them.
+Our ultimate ambition is to teach students how to read not only foreign societies and cultures, but also the “foreignness” in their own culture, and nurture students in a sense of cultural hermeneutics.

-French & Italian Career Couselor
+French & Italian Career Counselor

 Prioritize your next steps by building an effective strategy for applying to graduate programs, jobs, and/or service opportunities.
-You are encouraged to schedule an individual appointment with a CLA Career Counselor by calling 612-624-7577, explore GoldPASS, the U of M’s exclusive job and internship search database, and attend upcoming employer and career events and workshops to start building a network.
+You are encouraged to schedule an individual appointment with a CLA Career Counselor by calling 612-624-7577, explore Handshake, the U of M’s exclusive job and internship search database, and attend upcoming employer and career events and workshops to start building a network.
 You can also connect with us online via Facebook, Twitter, and LinkedIn.